LanceWells/HenryMedsTechAssessment/Readme.md

 This repository is used as a demonstrative CRUD app for software that manages appointments.

+> [!NOTE]
+> In an effort to timebox this assessment, I have left 'main' as my timeboxed branch, and intend
+> to add comments to another branch.

 ## Setup

 There are multiple options for setting this project up locally.